Portfolio / Automation & Process Engineering

 Rename

 Updates primary email and display name on accounts being kept.
-The original email is retained as an alias automatically.
+The original email address is retained as an alias automatically.

 Phase 3